 The Bobby Brown Story is a “story that had to be told” and will undoubtedly go down in history as one of the most shocking, controversial BET biopics to date.
-There were several unbelievable moments in the docu-series that left viewers feeling like WTF.
-But WTF moments aren’t unusual for the “King of R&B.” Just take a page from his 2016 best-seller, Every Little Step, where he confesses to dating Madonna (yes, that Madonna) and kicking out a naked Janet Jackson (yes, that Janet Jackson) from a hotel room.
+There were several unbelievable moments in the docu-series that left viewers shocked.
+But shocking moments aren’t unusual for the “King of R&B.” Just take a page from his 2016 best-seller, Every Little Step, where he confesses to dating Madonna (yes, that Madonna) and kicking out a naked Janet Jackson (yes, that Janet Jackson) from a hotel room.

 Or, take a look at “The New Edition Story” that aired on BET in 2017, where Brown was clearly the most vocal, rebellious and most uncontrollable member of the group.
 He was eventually expelled from the group, arrested multiple times and entangled in all sorts of “bad boy” antics.